Intuit Merchant Services

 Intuit Merchant Services rates as a substandard merchant account provider according to our rating system.
 The company can improve its rating by reducing its complaint count significantly.
 This can be accomplished by improving its pricing and contract term transparency, reducing or eliminating its early termination fee, and improving its customer service.
 On the bright side, Intuit does a good job of resolving complaints through the BBB and most of its customers are satisfied when you take into account the size of the company.

-Leave your experience and comments about Intuit/Innovative in the comment section below:
+Leave your review of Intuit Merchant Services in the comment section below:

 |Top Providers By Specialty|